 * Click here for rating key

-Carpe Diem Restaurant Restaurant Review: Diners can imagine themselves in any urban center --- Paris, New York or San Francisco --- in the lovely surroundings at Carpe Diem.
-The kitchen presents dishes with influences from around the globe, such as the Asian influence in the seared Szechuan tuna.
-The warm goat cheese with toasted hazelnut salad has been a favorite since the restaurant opened in 1989 (it was progressive at the time), still nicely dressed with apricot jalapeño vinaigrette.
-Main courses include the locally familiar buttermilk-fried chicken and also feature some local ingredients such as North Carolina Ashley Farms organic chicken.
-Vegetarians find more than just sides in the couscous with mushrooms, collard greens and black-eyed peas.
-Specials are often even more inventive and homemade desserts are not to be missed.
+Carpe Diem Restaurant Restaurant Review: Carpe Diem's patrons might imagine themselves in any urban center --- Paris, New York or San Francisco --- in the restaurant's lovely surroundings.
+The kitchen presents dishes with influences from around the globe, such as the Mediterranean yellowtail tuna with tahini lemon vinaigrette.
+The warm goat cheese with toasted hazelnut salad has been a favorite since the restaurant opened in 1989 (extremely progressive at the time), still nicely dressed with apricot jalapeño vinaigrette.
+Main courses include the locally familiar seared sea scallops, and they also feature some local ingredients, such as North Carolina Naked Bird Farms brick chicken.
+Vegetarians find more than just sides in the couscous with mushrooms and black-eyed peas.
+Specials are often even more inventive, and homemade desserts are not to be missed.
+The wine list is not long, but it's very intelligently composed and covers a wide range of regions and wine types, lacking only a rosé and a dessert wine list to make it an ace.
+Cocktails and brews are equally interesting, and the latter includes a Charlotte brewery to keep the local touch.
+Brunch is offered on Easter and Mother’s Day.